ArtemKuznetzov/Timer/README.md

 npm start

 # About info
 This is my simple project for a test task.
 I undestand that I must use state manager (Redux) and add more components to make the code easier to understand.
+I didn't have enough time.
 Sorry about that :(